 As with travel everywhere and being amongst large numbers of people, celebrating Holi in India with kids does raise a few concerns.

 Bhang is essentially an intoxicating drink prepared with an edible form of cannabis.
-Often mixed with a lassi drink, it is commonly drunk in celebrations of Holi.
+It is often mixed with a lassi drink, and it is commonly drunk in celebrations of Holi.

-I was glad to find this out beforehand (albeit I did feel slow to the party on just finding out) and the more I read about it, the more I felt the need to change our plans and not be in Varanasi for Holi.
+I was glad to find this out beforehand (albeit I did feel slow to the party on just finding out).
+Though the more I read about it, the more I felt the need to change our plans and not be in Varanasi for Holi.

 As far as safety when out celebrating Holi in Jaisalmer with the kids, it is a better idea to head out early before things get too out of hand.

-Avoiding the peak times was a good idea, and we did later watch some carrying on from the safety of our comfortable rooftop restaurant at Wanderlust.
+But avoiding the peak times was a good idea.
+We did later watch some carrying on from the safety of our comfortable rooftop restaurant at our guesthouse.

-- Note: Be aware that it isn’t just the kids you need to be thinking about in regards to safety.
+Note that it isn’t just the kids you need to be thinking about in regards to safety celebrating Holi in India.

 - Wear old clothes: This is fairly obvious, however a good reminder.

-- Leave your valuables in your guesthouse: Truly thing do get a bit rowdy.
+- Leave your valuables: Truly things do get a bit rowdy.
 It’s best to leave everything at home base and just venture out to enjoy the atmosphere and throw some colours.

 - Cover your camera: You’ll definitely want to get some photos of the event but you will want to protect your camera.
 Some people use a plastic covering or even plastic bag to wrap around the lens and body.
 Otherwise, take some photos before and after the event, and just enjoy the moment.